qwaneu/qwaneu.github.io/_drafts/test-data-builders.md

 ~~~

 The implementation of test data builders depends a bit on the programming
 language used and the features it offers.
-In a language like Java it is a bit
+In a language like Java it is
 more verbose than for instance in Python.

-## On styles of builders
+## On builder styles

 The advantage of JavaScriptic and Pythonic `aValidThing({ attr: 'such' })` is that there is hardly any effort in creating these functions.
 Often they are good enough.
 There are a few upsides to the classic builder style as well.

 ### Readability and the help of the IDE

-When object structures become more complicated, simple builder functions become harder to read.
-For example: [Vue.js](https://vuejs.org/) comes with testing support, allowing you to `mount` a local `Vue` environment, creating some `vue wrapper` to interact with.
+When object structures become more complicated, simple builder functions become hard to read.
+[Vue.js](https://vuejs.org/) for example comes with testing support, allowing you to `mount` a local `Vue` environment, creating a `vue wrapper` to interact with.

-This `mount` method has defaults for many properties.
+This `mount` function has defaults for many properties.
 It is hard to remember what you need for a component test.
 In some cases you need a real router, real I18N, etc., and sometimes things must be instantiated _in the right order_.

-So we created a builder around the Vue test utils allowing us to do things like:
+So we created a builder around the Vue test utils that allows us to do things like:

 ```javascript
     aVueWrapperFor(TheDiagnosticSession)